Woodloch, Texas

 Woodloch is a town in Montgomery County, Texas, United States.
 The population was 186 at the 2020 census.
-As of October 2022, the mayor is Donald Nichols.
+As of January 2026, the mayor is Jason Restrepo.

 Geography

 Woodloch is located at (30.217963, –95.410255).

 According to the United States Census Bureau, the town has a total area of 0.1 sqmi, all land.

 The town consists of three roads: South Woodloch Street, North Woodloch Street, and Needham Road.
 North and South Woodloch Streets are connected together at the eastern edge of Woodloch.
 Needham Road, on the western edge, connects the town to State Highway 242.

 The west fork of the San Jacinto River flows on the eastern border of the town.

 Government

 Woodloch is a Type B, General Law municipality, with a mayor and five aldermen.

 In the Texas Senate, Woodloch is part of District 4, represented by Republican Brandon Creighton.
-In the Texas House of Representatives, Woodloch is part of District 15, represented by Republican Mark Keough.
+In the Texas House of Representatives, Woodloch is part of District 15, represented by Republican Steve Toth.

 In the United States Senate, Republicans John Cornyn and Ted Cruz represent the entire state of Texas.
-In the United States House of Representatives, Woodloch is part of District 8, represented by Republican Kevin Brady.
+In the United States House of Representatives, Woodloch is part of District 2, represented by Republican Dan Crenshaw.